Core competencies are two words that we often hear in conjunction with leadership and sustainability.

 7. Developing Others

 Leaders develop leaders.
-Two important areas in the development of others are cultivating individual talent and successfully motivating others.
+Two important areas in developing others are cultivating individual talent and successfully motivating others.

 Leaders who are successful at cultivating talent are effective at coaching and making training available.
 These leaders also provide objective performance feedback on a timely basis.